 The word pump is often times substituted for compressor, but there exists a difference when it comes to comparing with standard pumps.

 The ordinary pump lifts a fluid from one point to another without affecting its pressure.
 An inflating pump or compressor on the other hand, is a machine that besides lifting a gas from one point to another, it squeezes it so that it’s delivered at a much higher pressure than it was.
-With this, the compressed gas can be used to inflate things like tires, balls, boats and so on.
+With this, the compressed gas can be used to inflate things like tires, balls, and boats.

-Though it may need more power than an equivalent standard pump, being portable, means that the compressor has optimized features so that a small mobile size can serve your needs.
+Though it may need more energy than an equivalent standard pump, being portable, means that the compressor has optimized features so that a small mobile size can serve your needs.

 When it comes to selecting the best portable air pump for your car tire without prior experience, it’s easy to get lost in the specifications, ratings, dimensions, and all.

 Here are some of the factors to consider when selecting the best air pump for car tires:

 (i) The power source

-Different pumps are designed to use different power sources and you would want the most convenient for you.
+Different pumps are designed to use different electrical sources and you would want the most convenient for you.

 There are those that plug into the household AC power outlet and they may or may not have battery storage.
 Such a type makes the best air compressor for home garage.
-They also make the battery charger and air compressor combo such as the Campbell Hausfield cordless inflator.
+An example is the Campbell Hausfield cordless inflator.

-The second type is the inflators that directly plug into your car’s battery.
-They come with crocodile clips and they make the best portable air compressor for off road use where there might be no 12 volt outlet, such as the RVs.
+The second type directly plugs into your car’s battery.
+They come with crocodile clips and they make the best portable air compressor for off road use where there might be no 12 volt outlet.

 The third type is the air pump that you can simply plug into car’s 12V outlet.
-These tend to be lightweight and compact and most of them are as efficient as the heavy-duty AC or battery powered air compressors.
-We found this type to be the most convenient due to its easy while on the go use.
+This type is lightweight, compact and we found it to be the most convenient due to its easy while on the go use.